Arthur-g-p/RAGScope/README.md

 ## Agentic Assistant (experimental)

-The application provides an ReAct Agent at the bottom of right corner to answer questions about the application and the methodology.
+The application provides an ReAct Agent at the bottom of right corner to answer questions about the application, the data, and the methodology.
 This feature is optional and requires your own API Key to an LLM provider of your choice.
 Save the key in the `.env` file.

 ## Troubleshooting